-Whether you’re looking to lose weight, tone up, or just eat better in 2022, it often helps to look at what you’re eating between your meals.
+Whether you’re looking to lose weight, tone up, or just eat better, it often helps to look at what you’re eating between your meals.
 Healthy snacking is important if you want to stay on track, and yes, that means saving that sugary cereal bar or bag of chips for a treat, rather than something you reach for every day.

 Studies have shown that snacking between meals can actually help you reach your weight loss goals, as it helps you manage hunger and improves blood sugar regulation.
 It can also be a great way of getting more healthy fruits and vegetables in your diet.

 One problem with ready-made snacks, however, is that they are often packed with things you don’t really need, like added sugar, salt, or unhealthy sweeteners.
 Instead, it’s often better to plan ahead and make your own healthy snacks.
 Here are a few ideas to add to your meal prep and keep in the fridge or freezer for when you need them.